Contact:

 Drop hammer

 The drop hammer is a classic impact tool in heavy equipment: a massive hammer ram is lifted to a defined height and dropped onto a workpiece or component, shattering it by gravity alone.
 In the context of concrete demolition, special demolition, and rock cutting/processing, the drop hammer stands for dynamic methods, while tools such as concrete crushers or rock and concrete splitters from Darda GmbH enable static, controlled fragmentation.
 This article classifies the drop hammer technically, describes its mechanisms of action, and shows when alternative methods are advisable.
+In practice, the impact approach is valued for rapid coarse opening, whereas static systems are preferred where precision, reproducibility, and low emissions are decisive.

-Definition: What is a drop hammer
+Definition: What is a drop hammer?

 A drop hammer is a machine in which a hammer-shaped ram is raised in a guide and then released to fall, using the resulting impact energy to deform or break material.
 One distinguishes historical and industrial applications (e.g., forge drop hammers) as well as demolition drop hammers that crack open concrete slabs, foundations, or pavements.
 Hallmarks are high impact energy, short duration of action, and comparatively limited control over crack propagation and fragment size.
 In contrast to hydraulic concrete crushers, combination shears, or rock and concrete splitters, the drop hammer acts impulsively and generates significant vibrations and noise.
+In demolition, the impact energy is proportional to ram mass and drop height, with efficiency strongly influenced by the support conditions of the component and the stiffness of the substrate.

 Design and operating principle